Reynolds’ walk-off walk gives Pirates 2-1 win over Braves

 Richard Rodríguez (4-1) pitched a perfect ninth for the Pirates.

-Chad Kuhl allowed one run and four hits in six innings with seven strikeouts and no walks.
+Pittsburgh starter Chad Kuhl allowed one run and four hits in six innings with seven strikeouts and no walks.
 Since the start of last year’s pandemic-shortened season, Kuhl has a 2.53 ERA at home in 11 games, including 10 starts.
 His road ERA is 6.90 during that span.

+“I feel earlier in my career that I put pressure on myself to perform well here,” Kuhl said.
+“A lot of my success here has come with maturity and getting comfortable with the ballpark.
+It plays pitcher friendly, I trust myself, and I just enjoy myself here.”

 Braves starter Ian Anderson gave up one run, five hits and three walks in five innings.
 The rookie had only one 1-2-3 inning and the Pirates put multiple runners on base in each of the other four innings.